TUT-ARG/sed_vis/README.md

 ``./sed_visualizer.py -a ../tests/data/a001.wav -l ../tests/data/a001.ann -n reference``

+To visualize only reference annotation along with audio, with only certain sound event labels visible:

+``./sed_visualizer.py -a ../tests/data/a001.wav -l ../tests/data/a001.ann -n reference -e "bird singing" "car passing by"``

 To visualize only reference annotation along with audio using only time domain representations:

 ``./sed_visualizer.py -a ../tests/data/a001.wav -l ../tests/data/a001.ann -n reference --time_domain``